cterveen/bookrtf-7.x/README.md

 - font-size \[pt]
 - font-weight \["bold"]
 - text-align \["left", "right", "center", "justify"]

-Note that styles are not cascading (yet) in the rtf document except for the default font.

-Note that fonts are added to the font table in the order they are found.
-It is therefore best to start with the body element and define the default font there.

 Note that values should be in css format including the unit.
 These will be converted to rtf units and rounded to whole units.
 Supported values are